 Founder & Executive Director—Catherine T. Murphy, M.S, HTR

-Cate is the founding visionary of TALMAR (Therapeutic Alternatives of Maryland).
+Cate is the founder and visionary of TALMAR (Therapeutic Alternatives of Maryland).
 Educated at Johns Hopkins University and dedicated to the principle of inclusion, Cate is widely recognized for her innovations.
 Her expertise in horticulture is immensely valuable to educating, training, employing, and engaging people of all abilities.

 Cate is the recipient of numerous citations honoring her achievements as a Registered Horticultural Therapist.
 The American Horticultural Association recently honored Cate with an international service award in recognition of significant contribution to horticultural therapy in the area of program services provided for a community.